-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate the Tri-City Herald Least Biased based on low biased news reporting and a balanced editorial page.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate the Tri-City Herald Least Biased based on low-biased news reporting and a balanced editorial page.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

 Founded in 1918, The Tri-City Herald is a daily newspaper based in Kennewick, Washington, in the United States.
-The newspaper serves southeastern Washington, including the three communities of Kennewick, Pasco and Richland (Tri-Cities).
-It also serves the smaller cities of Benton City, Connell, Prosser and West Richland.
+The newspaper serves southeastern Washington, including the three communities of Kennewick, Pasco, and Richland (Tri-Cities).
+It also serves the smaller cities of Benton City, Connell, Prosser, and West Richland.
 The current editor is Laurie Williams.

 Funded by / Ownership